esphome/esphome-docs/cookbook/lvgl.rst

             entity_id:
               - text.your_esphome_node_wd_out_now
           data:
-            value: "{{states('sensor.kinti_homerseklet') | round(1)}}°C"
+            value: "{{states('sensor.outdoor_temperature') | round(1)}}°C"

 The automations will be triggered to update the labels every time the corresponding entities change, and when the ESPHome comes alive - the reason you also need the :doc:`/components/binary_sensor/status`.
+Note that you'll need to adjust the entity IDs corresponding to your ESPHome node depedning on how you :ref:`configured it to use its name<esphome-configuration_variables>`.

 .. _lvgl-cook-idlescreen: